 What happens if I return something late?

 Borrowing periods for things loaned to us by other libraries are set by the owning libraries, not Trinity.
 And you can often expect to need to return them to us in within 30 days with no flexibility unless they tell us upfront that a loan "renewal" is possible.
 You will be able to see this on the item's record in ILLiad.

 To help you manage your returns, we will email you a courtesy notice a few days before the item is due back, followed by an overdue notice at 1 and 8 days.
-But note that after eight days, a bill will be issued for the item's replacement and all library privileges will be suspended until the item is returned.
-Materials not returned within 30 days will incur an additional $200 administrative charge.
-Additional charges may be assessed when we receive the final bill from the owning library.
+But once any item is overdue all library privileges will be suspended until the item is returned.
+Materials not returned within 40 days will incur a $20 overdue fine and the borrower billed for the replacement cost of the item.

-Once these issues are cleared, borrowers who have in the past failed to return items within 30 days will have all future borrowing privileges limited to one active request at a time.
+Borrowers who have failed to return items in a timely manner may have future borrowing privileges limited to one active request at a time.